bloomingful/kolehi-niyo/README.md

 # Kolehi-Niyo

-An Android application project made by team Green Squad with Google's Flutter for Diliman Solutions Challenge '21.
+A mobile application project made by team Green Squad with Google's Flutter for Diliman Solutions Challenge '21.

 ## Screenshots